Golf Pad Tags and Smart Watch - need a clear answer

 0 Votes

-Stewart Brogan posted over 3 years ago
+Stewart Brogan posted almost 5 years ago

 0 Votes

-Cindy Wren posted over 3 years ago Admin
+Cindy Wren posted almost 5 years ago

 Hi there Radek - Were you able to review the information Golf Pad provided above in this forum discussion?
 If you still have questions about this function or are having difficulty with the app, please email us at support@golfpadgps.com.
 We take pride in helping our customers and ensuring they get the most value for their investment in the Golf Pad application. - Cindy